 - Pacific sailfish (Istiophorus platypterus) prefer tropical habitat and are abundant in eastern Pacific coastal and offshore waters from Mexico to Ecuador.
 Sailfish can be found in schools, often with others of similar size.
 In addition to Mexico, Panama, and Costa Rica, sailfish catch has also been reported from Malaysia, Guatemala, El Salvador and Japan.

 - Black marlin (Istiompax indica) are typically found in the tropical, subtropical and occasionally in temperate waters of the Pacific and Indian Oceans.
 They are often caught near land masses and coral reefs and feed on fishes, cephalopods, crustaceans and small tunas when abundant.

 Results of the Billfish Tagging Program

 The SWFSC's angler-based Billfish Tagging Program began in 1963 and has provided tagging supplies to billfish anglers for over 50 continuous years.
 The program encourages the participation and cooperation of recreational anglers, sportfishing organizations, and commercial fishers and utilizes release and recapture data from tagged billfish to determine movement, distribution, and growth patterns of billfish.
-In collaboration with California Department of Fish and Wildlife (CDFW), nearly 80,000 fish have been tagged and release.
+In collaboration with California Department of Fish and Wildlife (CDFW), nearly 80,000 fish have been tagged and released.